fkarg/fkarg.github.io/_posts/2020-06-10-nixos-starting.md

   - setup
 ---
 So I kind of involuntarily switched to NixOS recently.
-This is the story how this happened and a couple things I wish I knew when switching.
+This is the story how this happened and a couple of things I wish I knew when switching.

 * TOC